1n4r1/1n4r1.github.io/_posts/2020-12-26-Hackthebox-Buff-Walkthrough.md

 Take a look at `http://10.10.10.198:8080`, we can find a subtitle that shows the running software and its version.
 ![placeholder](https://media.githubusercontent.com/media/1n4r1/1n4r1.github.io/master/public/images/2020-12-29/2020-12-27-15-41-31.png)

-Using searchsploit, we can find a RCE [Gym Management System 1.0 - Unauthenticated Remote Code Execution](https://www.exploit-db.com/exploits/48506).
+Using searchsploit, we can find an RCE [Gym Management System 1.0 - Unauthenticated Remote Code Execution](https://www.exploit-db.com/exploits/48506).
 ```
 root@kali:~# searchsploit gym management
 --------------------------------------------------------------------------------- ---------------------------------